Engagement Program and Projects Manager

 Toolkit for child health research - COMING SOON!

 Since 2016, we have developed several resources from lessons learned to enhance patient-oriented research.
 Soon, these resources will become part of a toolkit to support capacity building for investigators in child health research institutes and centres across Canada.
-We have also developed tips for patient-partners and researchers involved in patient-oriented research, which you can consult already.
+We have also developed tips for PWLEs and researchers involved in patient-oriented research, which is available for you to consult.

 Visit our blog